Resilience and Response

-As a CEHHS student, you will have access to incredible, life-changing opportunities as you gain the skills to be successful in your future career.
-We are committed to your success and well-being, and here are some CEHHS stories to inspire your journey with us:
+If you are a future UNO student, please know that we are committed to your success and well-being, and you will have access to life-changing opportunities and support as you gain the skills to be successful in your future career.

-There are many more stories to tell about our college, and whether you are a student, parent, friend, or community partner, I hope you have a chance to get to know us better through the CEHHS Annual Report publication, Twitter and Facebook pages, and news page.
-I can’t wait until we can connect again in person.
+There are many more stories to tell about our college, and whether you are a student, alumni, parent, friend, or community partner, I hope you have a chance to get to know us better through the CEHHS Annual Report publication, Twitter and Facebook pages, and news page.

 Stay safe and well,